chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

 To configure the supermarket in Chef Automate, follow the steps given below:

-1. SSH into the ec2 instance where supermarket is installed.
+1. SSH into the ec2 instance where the supermarket is installed.
 Then run the following commands:

     ```bash
     sudo su
     cd /etc/supermarket
     ```

-1. Update the `supermarket.rb` file in `/etc/supermarket` directory with the application details retrieved from the automate instance after registering supermarket as an oauth application with OC-ID:
+1. Update the `supermarket.rb` file in the `/etc/supermarket` directory with the application details retrieved from the automate instance after registering supermarket as an oauth application with OC-ID:

     ```cd
     default['supermarket']['chef_oauth2_app_id'] = "<uid>"